julianboyne11/game-valley/README.md

 Games collection app where you can add games, comment and see other peoples games and there profile.

-Chose to make this app because who doesn't like games right?
+Choose to make this app because who doesn't like games right?
 I love the fact of having a collection of games that you like and seeing other people profiles and what they like.

 -----------------------------------------------
 [Planing Material](https://trello.com/b/IMYdigod/game-valley)